irctoday/goguma/doc/notifications.md

 Google infrastructure to deliver notifications.
 Notification payloads are end-to-end encrypted.

+Note that stable releases of Goguma published on the official F-Droid repository at f-droid.org does not include Google Services support.
+The Goguma nightly repository does include Google Services support.

 When Google Services are unavailable, Goguma will use [UnifiedPush].

 ## Servers supporting chathistory